 A certificate so issued under sub-rule (1) shall contain a statement to the effect that it has been issued at the request of the central government and it shall have the same force and receive the same recognition as the certificate issued under rule 5

-Form of certificate. -the international sewage pollution prevention certificate shall be in form i and the Indian sewage pollution prevention certificate shall be in form-ii.
+Form of certificate. -the international sewage pollution prevention certificate shall be in form i and the Indian sewage pollution prevention certificate shall be in Form - II.

 Duration and validity of certificate. -